CumulusNetworks/webinar-demo-l3/README.md

-# cldemo-netq-l3
+# webinar-demo-l3

-This demo will install Cumulus Linux [NetQ](https://docs.cumulusnetworks.com/display/DOCS/Using+netq+to+Troubleshoot+the+Network) on the Cumulus [reference topology](https://github.com/cumulusnetworks/cldemo-vagrant).
+This demo will install and configure a leaf-spine topology using the Cumulus [reference topology](https://github.com/cumulusnetworks/cldemo-vagrant).
 Please vist the reference topology github page for detailed instructions on using Cumulus Vx with Vagrant.

 ![Cumulus Reference Topology](https://github.com/CumulusNetworks/cldemo-vagrant/raw/master/cldemo_topology.png)